Increasing Access to Medicines and Diagnostics

 CHAI’s professional staff include former pharmaceutical executives, scientists, and management consultants who understand how to shape markets.
 While driven to make catalytic impact on diseases of poverty, our staff also understand what pharmaceutical or diagnostic companies require to succeed in their industries.

 Thinking Outside the Box

 CHAI played a central role in supporting the creation of two new and innovative organizations that leverage the power of the private sector and focus on market-shaping work: UNITAID and the Affordable Medicines Facility-malaria (AMFm).

 At CHAI we do our homework to understand what incentives will help trigger price reductions.
 For example, in 2003, this “positive advocacy” in supporting the use of generic AIDS drugs was an important factor in also encouraging patent holders to cut prices.

 Building on Success

 CHAI has applied its competencies and identified a series of game-changing opportunities to scale up access to vaccines for preventable diseases and medicines for other infectious and childhood diseases.
 We are seeking to apply this model to increase access to more accurate, rapid point-of-care diagnostics for HIV, TB, and malaria, significantly reducing misdiagnosis of these diseases.
-CHAI is also partnering with the government of South Africa, where more than 5.6 million people are living with HIV – nearly 17 percent of the global total – to undertake the largest expansion of HIV testing and AIDS treatment ever attempted in the world.
+CHAI has also partnered with the government of South Africa to undertake the largest expansion of HIV testing and AIDS treatment ever attempted in the world.
 In parallel with these new initiatives, we are working to transfer skills and share with others the lessons learned about innovative ways of engaging the private sector in advancing global health.